Chris Evans (American football)

-Chris Evans (born October 5, 1997) is an American football running back for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Michigan and was drafted by the Bengals in the sixth round of the 2021 NFL Draft.
+Chris Evans (born October 5, 1997) is an American professional football running back.
+He played college football for the Michigan Wolverines and was selected by the Cincinnati Bengals in the sixth round of the 2021 NFL draft.

-Early years
+Early life

 A native of Indianapolis, Evans attended Ben Davis High School in that city.
 As a high school junior in 2014, he rushed for over 1,200 yards and 18 touchdowns and caught 51 passes for 676 yards and 10 touchdowns.

 As a high school senior in 2015, he rushed for over 1,100 yards and 15 touchdowns and caught 40 passes for 511 yards and four touchdowns.
 He scored 47 touchdowns in his final two years at Ben Davis High.
 He also competed four years of track at Ben Davis High.
 In high school, he ran the 100-meter dash in 10.9 seconds.
 The 110m hurdles in 14.28 seconds electronically which placed him 3rd at his state meet.
 Evans was also a very successful long jumper, improving from a 19 feet 11 inches to a 23 feet 1 inch and 25 feet 1 inch by his senior year.

 College career

 Recruiting and commitment

 In June 2015, Evans, a long-time Ohio State fan, attended a Michigan Wolverines football satellite camp in Indianapolis.
-He caught the eye of Michigan coach Jim Harbaugh who proceeded to court Evans' parents.
+He caught the eye of Michigan coach Jim Harbaugh, who proceeded to court Evans' parents.
 Evans gave his verbal commitment to play football at Michigan two days later.
 At the time, Evans said, "If coach Harbaugh thinks you're good, you must be."

-After accepting an offer from Michigan, Evans was pursued by Ohio State, but he tweeted in early January 2016 that, though he was flattered by Ohio State's interest, he would maintain his commitment to Michigan.
+After accepting an offer from Michigan, Evans was pursued by Ohio State, but he tweeted in early January 2016 that, though he was flattered by Ohio State's interest, he maintained his commitment to Michigan.